kausmeows/clothsy/README.md

 ```

 ## Deployment
-I used `Docker` to containerize the API. on `Heroku`.
-Was trying to use Google Cloud Functions to deploy the endpoint but faced some issues:-
+I used `Docker` to containerize the API.
+Was trying to use Google Cloud Functions to deploy the endpoint but faced some issues since it was my first time using GCP:-
 - Wasn't able to load the `embeddings.npy` file from cloud storage into the cloud function.
 Some help on this would be appreciated.

 ## Running Locally